Hedonism Resorts

-Hedonism II is an adults-only vacation resort in Jamaica, owned and operated by Marshmallow Ltd., headed by Harry Lange.
-The resort has areas reserved for naturism, and it is known for its sexually liberal culture.
-As of 2020, only Hedonism II is in operation.
-There was never a Hedonism I, and Hedonism III closed in 2010.
+Hedonism II is an adults-only vacation resort in Jamaica known for its sexually liberal culture.
+It occupies 22 acre at the northern end of Negril beach and has 280 rooms in two-story buildings.
+There was never a Hedonism I. Hedonism III opened in 1999 and closed in 2010.

 History

-Hedonism II, built by the government of Jamaica at a cost of $10 million, opened in 1976 as Negril Beach Village and was renamed in 1981.
-It occupies 22 acre at the northern end of Negril beach and has 280 rooms in two-story buildings.
-In 1989, a 50% interest in the hotel was bought by SuperClubs, a resort company owned by local businessman John Issa and his family, for $12.25 million.
-On 26 February 2013, the resort was sold to Marshmallow Ltd., headed by financier Harry Lange, with a minority stock held by the Issa family and Kevin Levee, a 28-year employee of SuperClubs.
+Hedonism II was opened as Negril Beach Village in 1976.
+Owned by SuperClubs, a resort company founded by businessman John Issa, it was renamed Hedonism II in 1981.
+On 26 February 2013, it was sold to Marshmallow Ltd., headed by financier Harry Lange.
+The Issa family and Kevin Levee, a 28-year employee of SuperClubs, held minority stakes.

 Hedonism III opened in 1999 in Runaway Bay, constructed on 10 acre and containing 225 rooms in 3-story buildings.
 In August 2010, it was closed temporarily to allow for remodeling work.
 It reopened on 14 October 2010, as SuperFun Beach Resort and Spa, catering to a wider market through additional tour operators.
 However, the establishment entered receivership in March 2011 and closed in June.
 While it was an adult-only resort, SuperFun did not allow topless or nude sunbathing.
 The property was leased to SuperClubs by the Development Bank of Jamaica, while the hotel's first-ranked secured lenders were Caribbean Development Bank, PanCaribbean, and the Development Bank of Jamaica itself.

 In July 2020, a cannabis dispensary, Hedo Weedo, was opened inside Hedonism II as the first such legal and regulated establishment in Jamaica.